bdamon/MuscleUS_Toolbox/Help/Help-for-define_muscleroi_us.md

 ## 1. Purpose

-The function <i>define_muscleroi_us</i> is used to define structures of interest in the MuscleUS_Toolbox, including an image mask defining the muscle boundaries and a curved line defined the aponeurosis region of interest.
+The function <i>define_muscleroi_us</i> is used to define structures of interest in the MuscleUS_Toolbox, including the image mask defining the muscle boundaries and a curved line defined the aponeurosis region of interest.

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-define_muscleroi_us.md)